neomutt/neomutt.github.io/_dev/getting-started.md

 ## Invitation  <a class="offset" id="invite"></a>

 This section is for people who have been invited to join the NeoMutt project.
-Invites will be given to people who contribute: code, docs, translations (it's a very inclusive club :-)
+Invites will be given to people who contribute: code, docs, translations and to the people who maintain NeoMutt packages for distros (it's a very inclusive club :-)

 **Thank you for your contribution and Welcome to NeoMutt**.